abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • April 2013

-As human beings, we each have a propensity for wanting to become a distinct *somebody*.
-This propensity shows itself almost constantly, both in formal practice and in our ordinary, day-to-day activities.
+As human beings, we each have a propensity for wanting to become a distinct *somebody.* This propensity shows itself almost constantly, both in formal practice and in our ordinary, day-to-day activities.
 It has to do with the hopeless search for worldly security and stability.
 Most people spend their whole lives on that search, but instead of